Prayer: Sikhism

 The Ardās (Punjabi: ਅਰਦਾਸ) is a Sikh prayer that is done before performing or after undertaking any significant task; after reciting the daily Banis (prayers); or completion of a service like the Paath (scripture reading/recitation), kirtan (hymn-singing) program or any other religious program.
 In Sikhism, these prayers are also said before and after eating.
 The prayer is a plea to God to support and help the devotee with whatever he or she is about to undertake or has done.

 The Ardas is usually always done standing up with folded hands.
 The beginning of the Ardas is strictly set by the tenth Sikh Guru, Guru Gobind Singh.
 When it comes to conclusion of this prayer, the devotee uses words like "Waheguru please bless me in the task that I am about to undertake" when starting a new task or "Akal Purakh, having completed the hymn-singing, we ask for your continued blessings so that we can continue with your memory and remember you at all times", etc. The word "Ardās" is derived from Persian word 'Arazdashat', meaning a request, supplication, prayer, petition or an address to a superior authority.

 Ardās is a unique prayer based on the fact that it is one of the few well-known prayers in the Sikh religion that was not written in its entirety by the Gurus.
 The Ardās cannot be found within the pages of the Guru Granth Sahib because it is a continually changing devotional text that has evolved over time in order for it to encompass the feats, accomplishments, and feelings of all generations of Sikhs within its lines.
 Taking the various derivation of the word Ardās into account, the basic purpose of this prayer is an appeal to Waheguru for his protection and care, as well as being a plea for the welfare and prosperity of all mankind, and a means for the Sikhs to thank Waheguru for all that he has done.

-Iranian religions

 Zoroastrianism

-Zoroastrians are not fire-worshippers, as some Westerners wrongly believe.
 Zoroastrians believe that the elements are pure and that fire represents God's light or wisdom.
 Zoroastrian worship practices have evolved from ancient times to the present day.
 Over time, Zoroastrians developed the concept of worshipping in temples, sometimes called fire temples.